2011 Indian anti-corruption movement: Media coverage

 An Insignificant Man, a 2017 Hindi/English Indian socio-political documentary, was co-produced and directed by Khushboo Ranka and Vinay Shukla, and was also co-produced by Anand Gandhi.
 The documentary is about the rise of anti-corruption protests in India and the formation and rise to power of the AAP.

 Allegations against the movement

-The Anna Hazare movement was criticised by various people as having collusion with corporations, the opposition BJP, and the ideological organization RSS.
+The Anna Hazare movement was criticised by various people as having collusion with corporations, the opposition BJP, and the ideological organisation RSS.
 Chandra Mohan, who was part of the national committee of India Against Corruption, said that the movement was stage-managed by the RSS.

 Activist lawyer Prashant Bhushan, who was one of the founding members of the movement, also claimed that the movement was propped up by BJP-RSS, and he regretted not seeing it earlier.